+Discount Rate

-Discount Rate - The beginning and end of year measurements are based on different assumptions and contribution methods that may result in different discount rates.
-The discount rate used to measure the total pension liability as of June 30, 2019 and 2018 (measurement dates) was 7.40% and 7.5%, respectively.
+The Retirement System Plan - The beginning and end of year measurements are based on different assumptions and contribution methods that may result in different discount rates.
+The discount rate used to measure the total pension liability was 7.40% as of June 30, 2020 and 2019 (measurement dates).
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will continue to be made at the rates specified in the Charter.
-Employer contributions were assumed to be made in accordance with the contribution policy in effect for July 1, 2018 and 2017 actuarial valuations.
+Employer contributions were assumed to be made in accordance with the contribution policy in effect for July 1, 2019 and 2018 actuarial valuations.
 That policy includes contributions equal to the employer portion of the Entry Age normal costs for members as of the valuation date, a payment for the expected administrative expenses, and an amortization payment on the unfunded actuarial liability.